fmidev/nemo-fmi-devel/README.rst

-:Authors: NEMO System Team
 :Release: |release|
 :Date:    |today|

-`NEMO`_ for *Nucleus for European Modelling of the Ocean* is a state-of-the-art modelling framework for research activities and forecasting services in ocean and climate sciences.
+`NEMO`_ for *Nucleus for European Modelling of the Ocean* is a state-of-the-art modelling framework, for research activities and forecasting services in ocean and climate sciences, developed in a sustainable way by a European consortium since 2008.

 .. contents::
 	:local: